Why Is My Garage Floor Sweating? [Fix It Now!]

 It’s well worth the expense to replace the seals around and underneath your garage door.
 In extreme cases, you can even add an additional garage door threshold seal that attaches to your concrete floor.

 Replacing the seals around your garage door is relatively simple but can be time-consuming.
-Most garage doors have an aluminum rail along the bottom that the seal slides into.

 I recommend adding vinyl weather stripping on the top and sides of the garage door that prevents outside air from seeping in.
 In addition to preventing your concrete garage floor from sweating, they’ll also help prevent common garage bugs and rainwater from entering.